 1977: Led Zeppelin played the last show of their eleventh and final North American tour at Alameda County Coliseum in Oakland, California.

 1978: The film adaptation of the Beatles’ album Sgt.
-Pepper’s Lonely Hearts Club Band opened in the US, a week after the release of the accompanying soundtrack double album.
-The film’s cast included The Bee Gees, Peter Frampton, Steve Martin, Billy Preston, Alice Cooper, and Earth, Wind & Fire, with dozens of special guests featured in the finale.
+Pepper’s Lonely Hearts Club Band opened in the US a week after the release of the accompanying soundtrack double album.
+The film’s cast includes the Bee Gees, Peter Frampton, Steve Martin, Billy Preston, Alice Cooper, and Earth, Wind & Fire, with dozens of special guests featured in the finale.
 The film was a minor box office disappointment, and both it and the soundtrack were panned by critics.

 1980: Billy Joel released “Don’t Ask Me Why,” the fourth single from his seventh studio LP, Glass Houses.